Skip to main content

 • Zero Backlash Rigidity: The pre-loaded cam followers ensure that once the table is in the "dwell" (stopped) position, it is mechanically locked.
 This provides superior rigidity against machining forces (like drilling or pressing) compared to a servo motor holding position electronically.

 • Simplicity: No complex tuning or feedback loops are required.
-The motion profile is machined into the steel cam.
+The motion profile (acceleration/deceleration) is permanently machined into the hardened steel cam.

 • Cost-Effectiveness: For fixed-station applications (e.g., always stopping at 4, 6, or 8 positions), a cam indexer is often significantly cheaper than a high-torque direct-drive motor.